HibberdLab/hibberdlab.github.com/members.md

     <div class="media-body">
       <h4 class="media-heading">Sherif El-Sharnouby</h4>
       <p>Sherif joined the Hibberd lab as a postdoc in January 2016 where he is currently working on the C<sub>4</sub> Rice Project.
 He
-      is using his past experience to shed light on the transcriptional regulation of chloroplast biogenesis, by performing cell type- specific analyses comparing mesophyll and bundle sheath cell nuclei.
+      is using his past experience to shed light on the transcriptional regulation of chloroplast biogenesis, by performing cell type-specific analyses comparing mesophyll and bundle sheath cell nuclei.
 He did his PhD in Rob White’s lab at the University of
-      Cambridge where he worked on the Drosophila spermatogenesis cell differentiation pathway and developed an experimental framework for genome-wide epigenetic profiling of individual cell stages of the Drosophila male germline.</p>
+      Cambridge where he worked on the Drosophila spermatogenesis cell differentiation pathway and developed an experimental framework for genome-wide epigenetic profiling of individual cell stages of the <i>Drosophila</i> male germline.</p>
     </div>
   </div>
  </div>